brainpow3r/Grafika1Laboratorinis/README.md

 # Grafika1Laboratorinis

-Just open the .html file with any browser that supports <canvas>
+Just open the .html file with any browser that supports "canvas" html tag